RacerBeats/python-portfolio-project-starter-files/README.txt

 region (unique) count

-avg and median charges of health insurance
+avg charges of health insurance

 **SOME MORE THOROUGH STUDIES**
     Avg cost of smokers vs non smokers